 Double-check your other accounts

 Some hackers don’t stop with your credit card.
-Some hackers take out loans and lines of credit using your personal information.
-You should check your credit report if someone steals your credit card information as it will provide a snapshot of your financial activity.
-If you see anything suspicious on another credit account, you should take additional action.
-Placing a fraud alert on your credit or freezing it temporarily can keep your credit safe.
+They can also use your personal information to take out loans and lines of credit.
+If someone steals your credit card information, you should check your credit report, as it will provide a snapshot of your financial activity.
+You should also immediately act if you see anything suspicious on another credit account.

 Open a new account